The Northern High Time Resolution Universe pulsar survey: II. Single-pulse search set-up and simulations: Analysis

-Circumstances 2, 3, and 4 are artefacts of the {\tt FRBfaker} injecting SPs in integer data and their occurrence rates are low.
-Circumstances 1, 5, and 6 can lead to the discovery of SPs with a lower intrinsic S/N than the detection threshold set by real blind searches for SPs.
-In particular, reason 6 is an efficient manner to boost a SP's recoverable power, as can be deduced from figures \ref{fig:snr-recall} and \ref{fig:fluence-recall}.
+Circumstances two, three, and four are artefacts of the {\tt FRBfaker} injecting SPs in integer data and their occurrence rates are low.
+Circumstances one, five, and six can lead to the discovery of SPs with a lower intrinsic S/N than the detection threshold set by real blind searches for SPs.
+In particular, reason six is an efficient manner to boost an SP's recoverable power, as can be deduced from Figs. \ref{fig:snr-recall} and \ref{fig:fluence-recall}.
 For MIV bursts, the HTRU-North pipeline is complete for the highest fluence of $\sim$0.8\,Jy\,ms, while in terms of S/N it is complete for an S/N comparable to that of morphology I and II.
 This is because the time alignment of an MIV burst's subcomponents makes its morphology akin to that of an MI or MII burst, resulting in more of its power to be recovered and a higher detection S/N.

-Dedispersion can not only align MIV burst's subcomponents, in combination with downsampling it can also ensure the aggregation of smeared out power into several time aligned data samples.
-This enabled the detection of highly broadened SPs like the injections with a scattering time larger than the largest search width of \heim\ (see figure \ref{fig:detected_injections}).
-The combined use of dedisperion and downsampling is thus a practical tool to correct dispersed signals and to (partially) mitigate the harmful effects of propagation and a low intrinsic brightness (in the case of MIV bursts) on the detectability of SPs.
+De-dispersion cannot only align MIV burst's subcomponents, in combination with downsampling it can also ensure the aggregation of smeared out power into several time aligned data samples.
+This enabled the detection of highly broadened SPs, such as the injections with a scattering time larger than the largest search width of \heim\ (see Fig. \ref{fig:detected_injections}).
+The combined use of de-dispersion and downsampling is thus a practical tool to correct dispersed signals and to (partially) mitigate the harmful effects of propagation and a low intrinsic brightness (in the case of MIV bursts) on the detectability of SPs.